Wish there was an easy way to build a healthy lunch or dinner?

 So, can a meal fit into the Brook Healthy Plate model without perfectly fitting into the sections shown?
 Of course!
 The healthy plate model is a visual guide, not a rule-book!
 It simply helps us visualize proportions of food types in order to create balance and consistency, without requiring us to break out the measuring cups or scales!

-PROTEIN: Fill about ¼ of your plate with high protein foods.
-This way we get enough protein, but not too much at the expense of other nutrients.
+Filling ¼ of your plate with high protein foods makes sure that you get enough protein, but not too much at the expense of other nutrients.
 Protein helps with satiety, blood sugar regulation, and maintaining muscle, but our bodies can only use so much at a time, and the rest goes to waste.
 On average, Americans get about twice the amount of protein they need.

-PORTIONS: Use a 8 to 10 inch plate, and don’t heap the food!
-This creates automatic portion control when following the sections of the Brook Healthy Plate method.
+Use a 8 to 10 inch plate, and don’t heap the food!
+This creates automatic portion control when following the Brook Healthy Plate method.

-We challenge you to create a Brook Healthy Plate meal this week and log it in your Brook app.
+Can you make 3 of your meals this week look like the Brook Healthy Plate?
+Complete this challenge by preparing, eating, and logging these meals in your Brook app.
 Meals you already make and love can likely be turned into a Brook Healthy Plate if you just alter the proportions or swap out a couple ingredients.

 Need ideas, inspiration, or recipes?
 Chat with us in the Expert channel for more.